 Prague Tour Reviews – How we review

 Prague is an amazing city, and you really can’t go wrong whatever you decide to do there.
 It’s one of our favorite cities in Europe and a destination we recommend to friends, family, and readers all the time.
 When it comes to things to do in Prague, we would prioritize some over others.
-A few Prague tours are a great fit for certain travelers but not of our tastes.
+There are more than a few good Prague tours, but some are really great.
+Some are a good fit for certain travelers but not for our tastes.
 We’ll cover why we recommend some Prague tours and days trips from Prague over others.

 We’ll give you a break down of each tour, so you know which we preferred and why.
 We’ll also include links to purchase each tour online – everything you need to see the best Prague has to offer.